Words of wisdom and miscellaneous facts by Dr. Wysong and others. This is an accumulation over several decades and the accuracy cannot be attested to.

 Take the case of the young teenage boy that came up missing in the early '70s.
 Detectives were stymied, so they reluctantly decided to try a psychic.
 She identified John Wayne Gacy as the murderer and said she could see corpses buried in a semicircle.
 The officers got a search warrant and found the bodies buried in the crawl space exactly as described.
 They had stopped this serial torturer and murderer who had made victims of at least 33 men.
 But the young boy was not one of the bodies found.
 Another psychic drove around the city with an officer until she sensed where the boy was.
 They were by the Des Plaines River and she said the boy was under the ice and snow at the bottom of the embankment.
 The police were unable to access the area due to the winter conditions.
 In parting, the psychic handed the officer a piece of paper upon which she wrote the date, "April 19."
 She explained that on that date they would find the boy where she said he was.
 Months later in the spring, the station got a call that someone had found a body.
 It was the boy.
 He was where the psychic said and the date was April 19.
 Millions, along with me, watched this documentary broadcast on the cable Learning Channel, October 28, 2005.

-Predictions, prophesy, and presentiment are to be expected since our underlying reality is timeless and holographically entangled with mind.
+Predictions, prophecy, and presentiment are to be expected since our underlying reality is timeless and holographically entangled with mind.

 If the above extraordinary things seem doubtful to you, I get it, me too.
 Other than witnessing the events there's no way to be sure.
 But we must admit, given that mind underlies our reality, that virtually all things are possible, not just physical causes and effects.

 The following more common things most people have experienced are just as fantastic as the above.
-If they are real, so too could be the preceding.
+If they are real, so too could be the preceding extraordinary phenomena.

 Life is an anachronism, a paradox, actually more like a miracle.
 Not only is the existence of its order, complexity, and information out of sync with the natural entropic flow of things (downhill towards disorder), but its moment-by-moment sustenance is miraculous.
 Something other than known physical forces must explain whatever it is that keeps life going.
 That something eludes our measure or comprehension, so we ignore it and proceed as if life is nothing but a clever engine requiring fuel.
 To do so requires that we gloss over the fact that this particular engine is self-aware, has free will, grows, reproduces, self-repairs, and self-feeds with no intervention.